RWS/studio-api-docs/apiconcepts/filetypesupport/sample_projects.md

-SampleProjects
-==
+# Sample Projects

 This SDK contains one native filter sample project.

-Sample Projects: Native Filters
+## Sample Projects: Native Filters
---

-In the sample projects folder of this SDK you will find the following sub-folder:
+In the sample projects folder of this SDK, you will find the following sub-folder:

-* **SimpleTextFilter**: Contains the project for the simple text filter, which is explained in this programming guide
+* **SimpleTextFilter**: This project contains the simple text filter, which this programming guide explains.

 >[!NOTE]
 >